Thunderducky/scribe-link-grabber/README.md

 }
 `

-if your credentials are incorrect or you haven't been validated by me yet, you'll recieve a 401
+If your credentials are incorrect or you haven't been validated by me yet, you'll recieve a 401.

-if your credentials are correct and you've been validated, you should recieve a 200 status code and the following response
+If your credentials are correct and you've been validated, you should recieve a 200 status code and the following response:
 `
 {
 	success: true,